clibequilibrium/EquilibriumEngine/README.md

 # Equilibrium Engine

-Equilibrium Engine is a data-oriented and multi-threaded **C11** game engine that takes advantage of **ECS** pattern followed by **Hot-Reloading** of your libraries and shaders which allows you quickly iterate on different aspects of your projects.
+Equilibrium Engine is a data-oriented and multi-threaded **C11** game engine that takes advantage of **ECS** pattern followed by **Hot-Reloading** of your libraries and shaders which allows you to quickly iterate on different aspects of your projects.

 <p align="center">
 <img src="docs/home.png">